Here are answers to frequently asked questions about UNC Kenan-Flagler's MBA Program, as well as pointers to other sources of information about:

 Q: What is the typical student profile at UNC Kenan-Flagler?

-A: We have a wide variety of backgrounds among our students.
-There really is not a typical program.
-Our class profile from the most recent class provides a snapshot of our students.
+A: We have a wide variety of backgrounds among our students; there really is not a typical student at UNC Kenan-Flagler.
+Our class profile from the most recent class provides a snapshot of our student body as a whole.

 Q: My spouse/partner and I both are applying and plan to enroll together.
 Will you evaluate us as a package deal?